-‘Urban yamadori’ is a recently coined phrase that describes plants with bonsai potential salvaged from yards, parking lots and even trash heaps.
+‘Urban yamadori’ is a recently coined phrase that describes using plants with bonsai potential salvaged from yards, parking lots and even trash heaps.

 The word itself is Japanese for 'collecting trees in the mountains.'
 However, not all collected plants are from the wild.